Alshochat/Cloneshochat---Clone-Hero-Controller/README.md

 Feel free to modify and adapt the design for your own needs, but please do not redistribute or resell the files without permission.

-rintable files, DIY hardware builds, and maker experiments: https://alshochat.com/
+More printable files, DIY hardware builds, and maker experiments: https://alshochat.com/